benrhughes/todotxt.net/README.md

  - Displays tasks (from a hard-coded file location)
  - Sorts by completed, priority, project, context or the order in the file
  - Has an input box for creating tasks, which are written to the file
+ - Preferences for the todo.txt file, window size and sort order are persisted
  - Keyboard shortcuts
+	- O: open todo.txt file
 	- N: new task
 	- J: next task
 	- K: prev task
 	- X: toggle task completion
 	- D: delete taks (with confirmation)
+	- .: reload tasks from file

 The main things missing (that I know of) are